Los 40 USA

 5. In foursomes, there is no order in which the players must take their shots, so the team can decide who will hit each shot based on each player’s strengths.

-It’s worth noting that players must be careful not to hit a shot that would make it difficult for their partner’s next attempt in foursomes.
+It’s clearly all about teamwork and players must be careful not to hit a shot that would make it difficult for their partner’s next attempt in foursomes.
 For example, if Player A hits a shot into a bunker, Player B will have to hit the next shot from the sand, which can be challenging.
-Therefore, communication and strategy between teammates are essential in this format.
+That’s an obvious one.
+Where communication and strategy between teammates becomes more nuanced is considering not where you would like to play your next shot (the normal thinking process in golf) but instead where your teammate would fare best from.